NodeSecure/js-x-ray/README.md

 JavaScript AST analysis.
 This package has been created to export the [Node-Secure](https://github.com/ES-Community/nsecure) AST Analysis to make it easier to use and evolve the code over time.

-The goal is to quickly identify dangerous code and patterns for developers and researchers.
+The goal is to quickly identify dangerous code and patterns for developers and Security researchers.

+> Note: I have no particular background in security.
+I am more and more interested and passionate about static code analysis.
+But I would be particularly happy to know that my work can make a difference.

 ## Features
 - Retrieve required dependencies and files.